Prostitution in Canada: Nordic model approach to prostitution

 Bill C-36, the Protection of Communities and Exploited Persons Act, introduced by Conservative Party leader Stephen Harper, received Royal Assent on November 6, 2014.
 The legislation was opposed by all opposition parties, including the Liberals, who declared that the legislation was unconstitutional and did not follow the guidelines set out in Bedford v.
 Canada.
 Justin Trudeau promised to further reform Bill C-36 during his 2015 federal election campaign.
-As of 2021, there has been no reformation of the Bill.
+As of 2021, there has been no reformation of the legislation.

-The Bill treats sex work as a form of exploitation and sexual inequality (the Criminal Code only addresses women and girls in this legislation).
-Since the Bill was enacted in 2014, only 9% of sex workers accused of prostitution were female, in-comparison, police-reports show an increase from 53% to 81% for male sex workers.
-Unfortunately, given the language of the Bill, it is unclear if transgender sex workers are addressed under the law.
+The legislation treats sex work as a form of exploitation and sexual inequality (the Criminal Code only addresses women and girls in this legislation).
+Between 2009 and 2014, women accounted for 43% of prostitution related offences, but when the legislation was enacted in 2014, only 9% of those accused of prostitution offences were female while there was an increase to 81% for male prostitution offences.
+Unfortunately, given the language of the legislation, it is unclear if transgender sex workers are addressed under the law.
 There has been very limited research on transgender people in the sex-trade industry.
 Bill C-36 claims to protect the dignity and equality of all Canadians by prohibiting the purchasing of sexual services.
 Bill C-36 was heavily influenced by the Nordic model approach to prostitution.

-The Nordic Model offers an asymmetrical solution to sex work: if it is illegal to buy, then less harm will be caused to the sex worker due to a lack of clients.
+The Nordic Model offers an asymmetrical solution to sex work where the purchase of sexual services is criminalised while the sale of sexual services is decriminalised.
+This is usually supplemented with better access to welfare and exiting resources.
 In Canada, Bill C-36 criminalizes the purchasing of sex while decriminalizing the selling of sexual services.
 The Criminal Code identifies the operation of bawdy-houses as an offence, which prohibits sex workers from operating indoors.
 It also declares sexual service advertising a criminal offence, as well as procuring and communicating.
-The Bill also outlines the different offences that are connected to human trafficking.
+The legislation also outlines the different offences that are connected to human trafficking.
 Overall, the model seeks the abolition of prostitution by targeting demand.

 Prostitution legislation in Canada has been criticized by sex workers, for it reinforces violence against them and undermines access to social systems.
-Bill C-36 has prohibited the use of indoor prostitution, yet this has merely displaced sex work rather than reduce it; whilst making it more difficult for sex workers to control their environments.
-A survey was produced by Nanos Research for the London Abused Women's Centre, conducted in London, Ontario.
+Bill C-36 has prohibited the use of indoor prostitution, yet this has merely displaced sex work rather than reduce it whilst making it more difficult for sex workers to control their environments.
+A survey was produced by Nanos Research for the London Abused Women's Centre, conducted in London, Ontario in 2020.
 The survey asked over 1,000 Canadians, 18 years or older, questions over the telephone and online regarding their opinions on Bill C-36.
-The poll results include:
+The poll results suggested that: